These are the degree requirements for students in the AAMW program.

 The Proseminar in Archaeology

 The AAMW Proseminar introduces students to the primary topics, techniques, and resources of Mediterranean Archaeology, and also provides an overview of the Mediterranean and Near Eastern collections in the University of Pennsylvania Museum of Archaeology and Anthropology.
-The Proseminar is organized by the AAMW Chair each spring, and is team-taught by faculty from all of the departments participating in the Graduate Group.
+The Proseminar is organized by the AAMW Chair each fall, and is team-taught by faculty from all of the departments participating in the Graduate Group.
 This is required of every incoming student, even those with a Master's degree from another institution.

 In the course of their careers, students in the program need to become familiar with the techniques used in archaeology, including chemical and physical analytical methods, computer science, GIS, environmental archaeology, material science, statistics, and surveying and technical drawing.
 Graduate students are therefore expected to devote the majority of their summers to fieldwork.
 One course in archaeological methods and/or theory is also required, although the AAMW Chair may decide to waive the requirement based on the student's fieldwork experience.
 Depending upon the student's academic program, the group may also encourage participation in summer seminars at learned societies or institutes, such as those at the American Numismatic Society, the American Academy in Rome, or American School in Athens.